Res Hall Rev-Up

 "Res Hall Rev Ups" is a Spring event held by the Pride Events committee that is designed to promote and advertise the Legacy Celebration.
 This is also one of the first events to kick off the Homecoming season!
 Tables are manned in both East and Pollock Residence Commons where students can conveniently stop by to learn more about the Legacy Celebration and Homecoming, as well as receive some free treats and meet some awesome new people!

-The main purpose of the Legacy celebration is to celebrate a successful year at Penn State and serve as a reminder to students about all of the things the Penn State has accomplished this year, years past, and will continue to accomplish.
-It is the following week after the Blue and White game, where our logo for Homecoming 2014 will be revealed.
-This will be the first time that the logo merchandise will be distributed and also where we will celebrate the Honorary Grand Marshall for Homecoming 2014.
-There are many different events that take place during the event including student performers and a DJ for musical entertainment.
-We also construct a float that will be designed around the theme and then “pomping” it all throughout the day.
-This is a way to recognize that we have the largest student run homecoming and parade.
-We serve different types of food like popcorn and cotton candy for students to get as they are passing by.
+The main purpose of the Legacy celebration is to celebrate a successful year at Penn State and serve as a reminder to students about all of the things the Penn State has accomplished this year.
+It is the following week after the Blue and White game, where our yearly logo is revealed.
+This event announces the Honorary Grand Marshall for Homecoming as well.
+Activities that take place during the event include student performers, and a DJ for musical entertainment.
+We construct a float that will be designed around the theme and “pomp” it throughout the day.
+Popcorn, snocones, and cotton candy are served to students.
 This event aims to remind students of why they chose to come to Penn State and to help them to remember all of the great things that we do as a university.
-More photos can be found on our facebook page.

 The Homecoming Dance Competition and Concert occur the Sunday before Homecoming week.
 The Dance Competition highlights performance organizations from throughout the Penn State Community while the concert serves to entertain students and excite them for the festivities to come.